uktrade/data-hub-api/README.md

     cd data-hub-leeloo
     ```

-2. Install `virtualenv` if you don’t have it already:
+2. Install Python 3.7.

-    ```shell
-    pip install virtualenv
+    [See this guide](https://docs.python-guide.org/starting/installation/) for detailed instructions for different platforms.

+    On Ubuntu, you should also install `python3.7-dev` and `python3.7-venv`:

     ```
+    sudo apt install python3.7-dev python3.7-venv
+    ```

 3. Create and activate the virtualenv:

     ```shell
-    virtualenv --python=python3 env
+    python3.7 -m venv env
     source env/bin/activate
     pip install -U pip
     ```